BoxOfCereal/astro-platform-starter/src/pages/questions/05162025WisdomInText.md

 ---
-title: 'Wisdom in Text'
+title: 'How much wisdom or experience is in a piece of text?'
 pubDate: 2025-05-16
-description: 'Blog post about wisdom in text'
+description: 'Blog post about How much wisdom or experience is in a piece of text?'
 author: 'NS'
 image:
   url: 'https://docs.astro.build/assets/rose.webp'